 “Stitch's UI makes it easy to configure which tables should be replicated, and how they should be replicated.”

-Xplenty offers an intuitive, drag-and-drop interface that was built to make ETL easy for beginners as well as those with coding skills.
+Xplenty offers an intuitive, drag-and-drop interface that was built to make ETL easy for both beginners and trained coders.
 Even if you don’t know anything about ETL, you can use Xplenty to define data fields, create API parameters, name headers, set primary keys for consolidations, and define the frequency of data flows.
-On the other hand, data engineers with SQL, Python, and Java coding skills can use Xplenty to code ETL processes in their favorite languages.
+Data engineers with SQL, Python, and Java coding skills can also use Xplenty to code ETL processes in their favorite languages.
 Xplenty’s support team is also ready to help beginners get through the process of setting up the integrations and data pipelines they need.

 Here’s what users say about the Xplenty UI: